I am an SEO.

 In order to live the lifestyle I want, traveling full-time and working to live instead of living to work, things have to be done as efficiently as possible.
 I can’t afford to waste time with bunk SEO techniques, which is why I’m constantly experimenting with new approaches.
 It’s a non-stop process of optimizing efficiency.

 By dividing the tasks and specializing in our own departments, we hoped to be able to produce much more than would have been possible by ourselves.
 As it turns out, the affiliate department of Diggity Marketing is a money making machine.
 We’re able to pump out a new money site in one week.
-At any given time, there’s at least 20 sites pulling in big money, with quite a few at the five-figure per month range.
+At any given time, there are at least 20 sites pulling in big money, with quite a few at the five and six-figure per month range.
 We’ve sold just as many, breaking 6-figures on the regular.

 We’ve really come into our own as a true affiliate SEO agency.